Tesla drivers reportedly locked out of cars after app goes down

 Owners left stranded after app, which some use as keys, is taken down

+Customers look at a Tesla Model S electric vehicle on display at the company’s showroom in Beijing .
+Photographer: Tomohiro Ohsumi/Bloomberg

 Technology is wonderful until it fails you.
-Tesla drivers were reportedly locked out of their vehicles for several hours yesterday after the app, which many use as a key, was taken down for maintenance.
+Just ask Tesla drivers who were reportedly locked out of their vehicles for several hours yesterday after the app, which many use as a key, was taken down for maintenance.

 tweets